 However, language is not a problem in Malaysia as the majority of the population speaks and understands English.
 If you love late night cafe hopping, Malayasia is surely gonna surprise you with the range of options they offer which are open even at the oddest hours of the night.

 Now, enough of writing on top reasons for visiting Malaysia.
 I would write something about the process for an Indian to apply for e-visa to Malaysia

 This is probably the first thing you should do when planning your trip to Malaysia.
 Malaysia has introduced eVisa and eNTRI for Indian tourists travelling for less than 30days/ 15 days.
 Features of these two are-

-Note:- In case you don’t want the hassle of know-how of getting Malaysian e-Visa and other formalities, I strongly recommend you in taking the services of highly rated e-Visa services agency RedCarpet Assist.
+Note:- In case you don’t want the hassle of know-how of getting Malaysian e-Visa and other formalities, I strongly recommend you in taking the services of highly-rated e-Visa services agencies like RedCarpet Assist.
 They are in services to providing eVisas to countries such as Malaysia, Sri Lanka, Cambodia, Hong Kong, Vietnam, Turkey, etc. along with Meet & Greet services & Airport Lounges across the globe.
 Here are the useful links-

 - If you plan to stay there for more than 15 days but not more than 30 days.

 - eVisa is a single entry visa which is valid from 3 months from the date of issuance.

 - The nominal fee for electronic Visa is USD 25 + Rs.1050.